These Valentine's Day gifts for long-distance couples keep the love alive

 Resteck Neck and Back Shiatsu Massager ($49.95, originally $59.95; amazon.com)

-A good back rub can be the best way to say “I love you.”
+A good back rub can be the best way to say, “I love you.”
 This heated massager will surely spoil them.

 The Comfy Wearable Blanket ($39.99, originally $44.99; amazon.com)